How to Learn Machine Learning

 - Made With ML

-- KTH ID 2221 - Data Intensive Computing Platforms
+- KTH ID2221 - Data Intensive Computing Platforms

-- KTH ID 2223 - Scalable Machine Learning and Deep Learning
+- KTH ID2223 - Scalable Machine Learning and Deep Learning

-Deep Generative Modeling
+Generative Modeling, Deep Generative Modeling and Synthesis

 - Stanford CS 236 - Deep Generative Models